ssamuroff/dc2_cosmopipe/README.md

 The results are saved as text files in the working directory under names that (hopefully) make what they are self-evident.

 This section of code is really just a wrapper for treecorr, which is what's used for the pair counting.
 The idea is (a) to make it easy to rerun with different simulations and/or samples with minimal hassle and (b) to nicely handle things like randoms and mean shear subtraction (if and when it's needed) in a consistent way.

+`python -m dc2_cosmopipe.scripts.plot_2pt config/example_config1.yaml`

+Will plot the results out in three triangle/grid plots.
+It's configured to make decent-looking figures for 6 source bins, 5 lens bins, but should hopefully work okay with other setups too.